csc302-spring-2021/proj-DaTeam/docs/phase1/arch.md

 - **Database Management:** Provides an interface over a Postgres database
 - **XML Parser:** Parses SDC Form XML to our internal domain object classes
 - **Services Layer:** Express.js handlers for different routes documented by our OpenAPI spec

+Our Frontend app communicates with our Backend app by performing XHR requests in the client's browser.